 Tim Northburg is an author and screenwriter from Colorado and lives at the base of the colorful Rocky Mountains with his wife and three daughters.
 He is a sales manager and internet/social media director that has coached, mentored, and led multiple teams of highly productive salespeople since 2001.
 His books include fiction novels, Fuel The Furnace and Otterocity!, success and motivational guidebooks Decide on It!, Fuel The Furnace Workbook, Otterocity!
 Field Guide, Realize It!, and Realize It!
 Goals Workbook.
 His young adult fiction works include; The Decnalab Codex and Zebulon Quest: The Sword of Fire, the first book in The Artifacts of Merlin Saga.
 In the past year, he finished writing book two of the series and completed edits on a novel/graphic novel hybrid titled, The Fetcher, Fletcher Barnes and a Sci-Fi novella titled, The Exhibitant.
 Tim is currently working on several new projects.

 At an early age, I was fascinated with books.
 My mom would let my sister and I read in our rooms for a while before bed.
 I read all kinds of picture books from the library and graduated to novels like Peter Pan, The Chronicles of Narnia, and The Hobbit.
 To this day, I still read all kinds of books.
-I enjoy learing things and going on great adventures in my mind.
+I enjoy going on great adventures in my mind.